-- 37.1 Each race will use a rolling start. - A minimum of 25 minutes before the time for the start of the formation lap, the cars will leave the paddock exit to cover one or more reconnaissance laps.
+- 37.1 The race will use a rolling start. - A minimum of 25 minutes before the time for the start of the formation lap, the cars will leave the paddock exit to cover one or more reconnaissance laps.
 After the completion of the reconnaissance laps they will stop on the grid in starting order with their engines stopped.
-Only the nominated starting driver may drive the car for the reconnaissance laps.